Grouped Discrete Representation for Object-Centric Learning: Introduction

 \section{Introduction}

-Under self or weak supervision, Object Centric Learning (OCL) \cite{greff2019iodine, burgess2019monet} can represent dense image or video pixels as sparse object feature vectors with corresponding segmentation masks as byproducts that reflect how well the object features are.
-This is also called object discovery \cite{tuytelaars2010objectdiscover}.
-OCL is metaphysically bio-plausible as we humans perceive visual scenes as objects for higher-level vision cognition, like understanding, reasoning, planning, and decision-making \cite{bar2004visual, cavanagh2011visual, palmeri2004visual}.
-It is also physically desired as object-level representation of images or videos is more versatile for visual tasks involving multi-modalities \cite{yi2019clevrer, wu2022slotformer}.
+Under self or weak supervision, Object-Centric Learning (OCL) \cite{greff2019iodine,burgess2019monet} represents dense image or video pixels as sparse object feature vectors, known as \textit{slots}.
+These slots can be used for \textit{set prediction} while their corresponding attention maps for \textit{object discovery} \cite{locatello2020slotattent}.
+OCL is bio-plausible, as humans perceive visual scenes as objects for visual cognition, like understanding, reasoning, planning, and decision-making \cite{bar2004visual,cavanagh2011visual,palmeri2004visual}.
+OCL is versatile, as object-level representations of images or videos fit to tasks involving different modalities \cite{yi2019clevrer,wu2022slotformer}.

 The training signal comes from reconstructing the input.
-Direct reconstruction of the input pixels \cite{locatello2020slotattent, greff2019iodine} struggles with complex-textured objects.
-Mixture-based OCL methods \cite{kipf2021savi, elsayed2022savipp} reconstructs more object-separable modalities like optical flow and depth map.
-Foundation-based \cite{seitzer2023dinosaur, zadaianchuk2024videosaur} ones take input's foundation model features as the target.
-Transformer-based \cite{singh2021slate, singh2022steve} and Diffusion-based \cite{wu2023slotdiffuz, jiang2023lsd} ones reconstruct input's Variation Autoencoder (VAE) intermediate representation.
-With limited numbers of shared template features, i.e., codes in a codebook, continuous-valued super-pixels in VAE representation are discretized \cite{im2017dvae, van2017vqvae}, so that (super-)pixel noises are suppressed and object separability is promoted.
-The better object separability in the reconstruction target, the better training signal for object discovery, or ``guidance'', there will be.
+Directly reconstructing input pixels \cite{locatello2020slotattent,greff2019iodine} struggles with complex-textured objects.
+Mixture-based OCL methods \cite{kipf2021savi,elsayed2022savipp} reconstruct more object-separable modalities, like optical flow and depth maps.
+Foundation-based methods \cite{seitzer2023dinosaur,zadaianchuk2024videosaur} use the input's foundation model features as the target.
+Transformer-based \cite{singh2021slate,singh2022steve} and Diffusion-based methods \cite{wu2023slotdiffuz,jiang2023lsd} reconstruct the input's Variational Autoencoder (VAE) intermediate representation.
+With a limited number of shared template features, i.e., codes in a codebook, continuous-valued superpixels in VAE representations are discretized \cite{im2017dvae,van2017vqvae}.
+This suppresses (super-)pixel noise and enhances object separability.
+Empirically, improved object separability in the reconstruction target offers OCL more effective training guidance.